intel/scikit-learn-intelex/examples/notebooks/README.md

 # :snake: Intel(R) Extension for Scikit-learn* notebooks

-This folder contains examples of jupyter notebooks which using Intel(R) extension for scikit-learn for popular datasets.
+This folder contains examples of Jupyter* notebooks that use Intel(R) extension for Scikit-learn for popular datasets.
-You need jupyter notebook to run these .ipynb files:
+You need Jupyter* notebook to run the following .ipynb files:

 ```bash
 conda install -c conda-forge notebook scikit-learn-intelex